KansasCityWomeninTechnology/LearningResources/glossary.md

 **Linting** - Running a program that checks your code for syntax errors (i.e using double vs single quotes)

 **Markdown Text** - This document is written in markdown syntax and like HTML, is a basic language used for formatting text documents that can be read and interpreted on the web.

+**Minification** - Removing unnecessary characters such as spaces, new lines and comments to reduce file size therefore making the load time faster due to the reduced amount of data transfer required.

 **Mixin** - Used to describe that an object should copy all the properties from another object.
 Allows extension by inclusion instead of inheritance.
 In the scope of Sass this is sort of a "function" to allow common styling properties to be re-used across multiple selectors.